Representing Chargebacks

 Some issuers use older technologies to access and review responses, so be sure that any screenshots, images, or text you include are clear enough for the reviewer to see if they print your representment on paper.
 Here are some tips:

-• Do not include links - issuers will not click links included in representments.
+• Do not include links.
+Issuers will not click links included in representments.
 Take screenshots to illustrate what shoppers see on your website.

 • Use a 12-point sans serif font.